 Western Chances scholarships are awarded to talented and motivated young people in Melbourne’s west who have worked hard and have been recognised by their nominators, teachers, lecturers and the wider community.

-There are two types of Western Chances Scholarships: one for applicants who have not previously received a scholarship, and the other for existing scholarship recipients who have the opportunity for their scholarship to be renewed.
+There are two types of Western Chances Scholarships: one for applicants who have not previously received a scholarship, and the other for existing recipients who have the opportunity to renew their scholarship.

 The renewal round opens at the start of term one each year, and the round for new scholarship application opens at the start of term three.
 Each round is open for six weeks.
 For each scholarship round supporting evidence should be submitted as soon as possible after the final application has been submitted.
 The final date for evidence is always 1 week after a round has closed.

-The scholarship round for NEW applications is now open.
+The scholarship round for NEW applications is now closed and we are in the process of assessing all applications.

-- Final Date for submission of evidence: Friday 1 September 2017
+- Final Date for submission of evidence was: Friday 1 September 2017

 Application outcomes will be advised by mid November 2017.